Viraja Homa

 The Viraja Homa is a Hindu fire-sacrifice which is performed during the ceremonies whereby a Hindu monk takes up the vows of renunciation (Sannyasa).
 The Viraja Homa is thus part of the full Sannyasa Deeksha (monastic initiation).
-This Homa is also performed while preparing or making Vibhooti (Bhasma)from pure cow dung.
-This is performed during the every month of Shivarathri day generally.
-During this Homa some portions from the Maha Narayanopanishad are chanted with related Prayogas as prescribed.
+This Homa is also performed while preparing or making sacred ash, or vibhooti, from pure cow dung.
+This is typically performed during the month of Shivarathri.
+During this homa, some portions from the Maha Narayanopanishad are chanted with related prayogas as prescribed.